bja-vu/recall/README.md

 https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md#cuda

 models typically display the max number of layers.

+## Aliasing
+using `alias` allows for clean usage of the tool in the CLI, but zsh restricts the usage of question marks (?) due to their usage in globbing.

+My setups:
+recall='python3 main.py r'
+chat='python3 main.py c'
+history='python3 main.py h'
 ## TODO
 - [x] formatting parser converting markdown into rich markup
 - [x] Database integration and history printing